Effective: January 1, 2020.

 If we rely on our (or another person's) legitimate interests for using your personal information, we will undertake a balancing test to ensure that our (or the other person's) legitimate interests are not outweighed by your interests or fundamental rights and freedoms which require protection of the personal information.

-We may process your personal information in some cases for marketing purposes on the basis of your consent (which you may withdraw at any time after giving it, as described below).
+We may process your personal information in some cases for marketing purposes on the basis of your consent (which you may withdraw at any time as described below).

 What Information We Collect